ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 Try that by posting the form with valid values.
 The tainted message should not appear when browsing away from the page.

+You can also modify the `$tainted` store directly, in case some changes should not be regarded as user-modified.
+When you do that, you may need to use a `setTimeout` or (several) `await tick()` to be certain that the `$form` store have completed its updates.

 ## Disabling the check

 By setting `taintedMessage` to `null` in the options, the form won't be checked for modifications when navigating away from the page.